aimeos/aimeos-docs/src/manual/services.md

 authorizenet.authorize (boolean, optional)
 : Use "1" if you want to get an authorization first and capture the payment after the parcel has been dispatched or the product delivered according to the delivery status of the order.
 Leave this setting out for immediate payments

+createtoken (boolean, optional)
+: Not supported by that payment provider

+onsite (boolean, optional)
+: Not supported by that payment provider

 testmode (boolean, optional)
 : Use "1" for test payments without real money